 8. Audit your members

-Pay attention to the amount of time it takes for your members to pay and dial in on habitual late payers.
-Make an action plan to ensure your organization actually gets paid.
+Pay attention to the amount of time it takes for your chamber members to pay dues and dial in on habitual late payers.
+Make an action plan to ensure your chamber actually gets paid.

 9. No benefits until they’ve paid